yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 ```

-As stated earlier (see [Entity Store passphrase](../Configuration/c_secgd_config_secconfig.htm#Entity)), an encryption passphrase can be used to encrypt sensitive data in the Entity Store, including private keys, passwords, and tokens.
+As stated earlier, an encryption passphrase can be used to encrypt sensitive data in the Entity Store, including private keys, passwords, and tokens.

 ### Administrator passwords